Synthetic cannabinoids: Synthetic cannabinoids found in herb blends

-Synthetic cannabinoid components of ‘Spice’ (a non-exhaustive list):
+Synthetic cannabinoid components of 'Spice' (a non-exhaustive list):

 Non-cannabinoid chemicals found in herb blends

-Most blends consist of synthetic cannabinoids sprayed onto inert vegetable matter, but some contain other psychoactive substances, including psychoactive herbs, e.g., "Wild Dagga" and "Indian Warrior," and psychoactive alkaloids, e.g., betonicine, aporphine, leonurine, nuciferine, and nicotine.
-Some synthetic cannabinoids products have also been found to contain synthetic opioids.
-For example, in 2010, nine people died due to the combination of O-desmethyltramadol, a μ-opioid agonist and analgesic drug, and Kratom, an Asiatic medicinal plant containing mitragynine, another μ-opioid agonist, in a synthetic cannabinoid product called "Krypton."
-And in 2013, AH-7921 was detected in smoking blends in Japan.
+Most blends consist of synthetic cannabinoids sprayed onto inert vegetable matter, but some contain other psychoactive substances, including psychoactive herbs, e.g., wild dagga and Indian warrior, and psychoactive alkaloids, e.g., betonicine, aporphine, leonurine, nuciferine, and nicotine.

+In 2013, AH-7921 was detected in smoking blends in Japan.
 In 2018, there was an outbreak of synthetic cannabinoids contaminated with anticoagulants, mainly brodifacoum, in at least 11 states in the US that caused coagulopathy (prolonged or excessive bleeding) and resulted in the treatment of over 300 people and at least eight deaths.

 One of the most common non-cannabinoid ingredients in these products is oleamide, a fatty acid derivative that acts similarly to a cannabinoid and has hypnotic properties.
 Analysis of 44 products synthetic cannabinoid revealed oleamide in 7 of the products tested.
-Other non-cannabinoid ingredients that have been found in synthetic cannabinoid blends include harmine and harmaline, reversible monoamine oxidase inhibitors, which have been found with myristicin and asarone; substituted cathinone derived stimulant drugs such as 4-methylbuphedrone and 4'-methyl-alpha-PPP; and psychedelic tryptamine derivatives such as 4-OH-DET.
+Other non-cannabinoid ingredients that have been found in synthetic cannabinoid blends include harmine and harmaline, reversible monoamine oxidase inhibitors, which have been found with myristicin and asarone; substituted cathinone derived stimulant drugs such as 4-methylbuphedrone and 4'-methyl-alpha-PPP; and psychedelic tryptamine derivatives such as 4-HO-DET.

 Herbs labeled on packages marketed as legal high

 Packages of synthetic cannabinoid products can claim to contain a wide array of plants.
 However, oftentimes, none of the listed ingredients have been detectable.

-Herbal components of ‘Spice’ (a non-exhaustive list):
+Herbal components of 'Spice' (a non-exhaustive list):

 Naming synthetic cannabinoids

 Many of the early synthetic cannabinoids that were synthesized for use in research were named after either the scientist who first synthesized them or the institution or company where they originated.

 Some of the names of synthetic cannabinoids synthesized for recreational use were given names to help market the products.
-For example, AKB-48 (also known as APINACA) is also the name of a popular Japanese girl band; 2NE1 (also known as APICA) is also a South Korean girl band; and XLR-11 was named after the first USA-developed liquid fuel rocket for aircraft.
+For example, AKB-48 (also known as APINACA) is also the name of a popular Japanese girl band; 2NE1 (also known as APICA) is also a South Korean girl band; and XLR-11 was named after the first US-developed liquid fuel rocket for aircraft.
 Now many synthetic cannabinoids are assigned names derived from their four main structural components, core, tail, linker, and linked group, where the name is formatted as LinkedGroup-TailCoreLinker.
 For example, in 5F-MDMB-PINACA (also known as 5F-ADB), 5F stands for the terminal fluorine or "fluorine on carbon 5" of the pentyl chain; MDMB stands for "methyl-3,3-dimethyl butanoate", the linked group; and PINACA stands for "pentyl chain (tail) indazole (core) carboxamide (linker)".